Ari-Da/Gun-violence/README.md

 1. Download and unzip the processed dataset in a MongoDB database from this link: https://drive.google.com/open?id=1kGDrFaiCeALV3KsCxF6u1jDCX-r5grsD

-2. Run the following command to restore the database (GunViolence) with the data.
-It will create three collections: AllData - holds gun violence data and fs.chunks and fs.files - hold data about state pictures
+2. In command line/terminal run the following command to restore the database (GunViolence) with the data.
+It will create three collections: AllData - holds gun violence data and fs.chunks and fs.files - hold data about state pictures.
+Make sure the database name is GunViolence (as shown below) as MongoDB is case sensitive:
 ```bash
 mongorestore --db GunViolence path/to/gunviolence/folder
 ```